iknowjason/Awesome-CloudSec-Labs/README.md

 | [PaaS Cloud Goat](https://github.com/Coalfire-Research/paas-cloud-goat)    | PaaS | Deployed into your Salesforce account |  [Coalfire Research](https://coalfire.com/) |  A simulated vulnerable Salesforce application, hosted in your own SF account.
 Simulates a deployed custom application with security tests and documentation you can use to learn.|

 ## AWS

+[The Ultimate Cloud Security Championship](https://www.cloudsecuritychampionship.com/): A monthly CTF challenge, with challenges curated by a Star Wiz researcher.
+Challenges and leaderboard hosted by Wiz.

 [CloudFoxable](https://github.com/BishopFox/cloudfoxable): Create your own vulnerable by design AWS penetration testing playground.